Fragtality/PilotsDeck/Integrations/QualityWings 787/Readme.md

 Both Scripts have several Options which can be either set to "true" or "false".
 They are located directly at the Beginning.
 ## Profiles
 When you use the Scripts as provided and made the QW Fonts available System-wide you don't need to change anything here - they should work right away.<br/>
 Only the View Buttons might need Attention, if you want to keep/use them: I modified the Views/Cameras in my Aircraft.cfg, so the Actions don't switch to the labeled View with the Default Aircraft.cfg.
 You have to change the Control-Sequences accordingly.
-I've added my Aircraft.cfg here as a Reference, if interested.
+I've added my Aircraft.cfg (for the Dash9) here as a Reference, if interested (don' use it to override your Aircraft.cfg!).

 ## QW787_AUTO
 This Script contains the Functions addressed by some Actions in the Profiles.
 They are addressed via "LuaToggle:QW787_AUTO:*NUM*" in PilotsDeck.
 Which *NUM*ber maps to which Function can be found at the End of the File!
 This Script is essential for these Buttons to work.